Three (2007 film)

 Three (sometimes stylized Thr3e) is a 2007 Christian horror thriller film adaptation of the novel of the same name by Ted Dekker.
-Directed by Robby Henson and written by Alan B. McElroy, it stars Marc Blucas, Justine Waddell, Max Ryan, and Bill Moseley.
+Directed by Robby Henson and written by Alan B. McElroy, the film stars Marc Blucas, Justine Waddell, Max Ryan, and Bill Moseley.
 It was shot on location in Łódź and Warsaw, Poland.
-The film grossed $1.4 million and has a 5% approval rating at Rotten Tomatoes, which called it a "thrill-free thriller" in its critical consensus.
+The film grossed $1.4 million and received negative reviews.

 Plot

-Jennifer Peters (Justine Waddell) attempts to save her brother Roy, who has been abducted by a serial killer known as the Riddle Killer – or R.K. – due to his use of riddles in the murders he commits.
-Jennifer has recently written a book about the nature of serial killers, to which R.K. has taken offense.
+Jennifer Peters attempts to save her brother Roy, who has been abducted by a serial killer known as the Riddle Killer (R.K.) due to his use of riddles in the murders he commits.
 Jennifer follows R.K.'s clues and finds Roy but fails to save him as the car in which he is trapped explodes.

-Kevin Parson (Marc Blucas) is a seminary theology.
-One day he receives a phone call from R.K.
-(Bill Moseley), ordering him to confess some unspecified sin or his car will explode.
-He also asks Kevin a riddle: "What falls but never breaks?
-What breaks but never falls?"
-Puzzled about the sin and the riddle, Kevin quickly escapes from the car before it explodes.
-He informs the police, among them Jennifer, but leaves out the part about the sin, believing it's something he did some time ago.

-He receives a threat against his childhood dog and goes to the house of his Aunt Balinda (Priscilla Barnes) but fails to save his dog from a bomb.
-Back home again, he meets his friend since childhood, Samantha Sheer (Laura Jordan) and they decide to try to figure out the mystery of the Riddle Killer who continues to target him and seems to be able to monitor Kevin in his own home.
-Sam solves the first riddle; the answer is night and day.
+Kevin Parson receives a phone call from R.K., ordering him to confess some unspecified sin or his car will explode.
+Kevin escapes from the car before it explodes.
+He informs the police, among them Jennifer, but leaves out the part about the sin.
+He receives a threat against his childhood dog and goes to the house of his Aunt Balinda but fails to save his dog from a bomb.
+He and his friend since childhood, Samantha Sheer, decide to try to figure out the mystery of the Riddle Killer.
+Sam solves the first riddle.